-The string you use in your weed eater can have a big impact on your weekly yard work.
-Using the wrong product is a recipe for frustration.
-The string constantly breaks or sticks inside the spool housing, forcing you to stop and reload frequently.
-The cut looks rough and uneven, and reloading the spool is a struggle.
+The string in your weed trimmer head can have a big impact on weekly yard work.
+Using the wrong string is a recipe for frustration if it constantly breaks or sticks inside the spool housing, forcing you to stop and reload frequently.
+Plus, the cut looks rough and uneven, and reloading the spool is a struggle.

 - Round string comes in all sizes.
 It is economical, durable, and easy to reload.
 A round string is best for lawns with mostly grass and just a few weeds.
 It is not as efficient on weedy properties because the smooth edges tend to tear through weeds rather than cutting cleanly.
 A round string is also more likely to overheat and weld together when trimming along concrete walls or fences.

 The added friction causes excessive heat buildup, which softens the string and eventually causes it to stick together.
 A welded line does not feed out of the spool, so you’ll have to remove it and restring the spool.

 Consider the cutting conditions, how often you want to reload, and how much you want to spend when deciding on the right line thickness.
 Not all sizes fit all trimmers, so be sure to read the manufacturer’s directions before purchasing string for your trimmer.

-Light-duty weed eater string of .065 to .085-inch diameter is good for small and medium yards with few weeds.
-Medium-duty trimmer string of .085 to .110-inch diameter is a good choice for larger yards and yards with thick grass and more weeds.
+Light-duty weed eater string of .065-inch to .085-inch diameter is suitable for small and medium yards with few weeds.
+Medium-duty trimmer string of .085-inch to .110-inch diameter is a good choice for larger yards and yards with thick grass and more weeds.

 Our Top Picks